YASHRVY7/CTF7/README.md

 2. "A picture is worth a thousand words, but what if it contains code?"
 3. "The flag is hidden deep within the server, but where exactly?
 Try exploring /var"
 4. "Remember to decode what you find - things aren't always what they seem!"
-5. "JFIF might be useful in your journey..."

 ## Technical Details